How law firms should design landing pages and intake paths for better enquiry quality

 Own a distinct page intent

-A landing page should exist because it has a narrower commercial role than a broad service page.
-That could be a campaign, a subservice, a language route, a location-led opportunity, or a referral-source audience.
-If the page has no distinct job, it is probably unnecessary.
+A landing page should exist because it has a narrower commercial role than a broad service page, such as a campaign, subservice, language route, location-led opportunity, or referral-source audience.

 Help the right visitor self-identify quickly

-The opening section should tell the reader who the page is for, what issue it covers, and why the firm may be relevant.
-The goal is to reduce ambiguity early so the right prospect feels understood and the wrong-fit prospect does not keep moving through the path by mistake.
+The opening section should tell the reader who the page is for, what issue it covers, and why the firm may be relevant, so ambiguity is reduced early.

 Carry enough substance to feel credible

-A serious legal page needs more than a slogan.
-It should explain the offer, set expectations, include trust-supporting content, and connect back into the rest of the site cleanly.
-Disposable campaign pages tend to weaken trust and can create SEO overlap as well.
+A serious legal page should explain the offer, set expectations, include trust-supporting content, and connect back into the rest of the site cleanly.

 Lead naturally into the next step

-The CTA should feel like the obvious continuation of the page, not an interruption.
-That means the page needs to prepare the visitor for what happens after contact and what information the firm needs at that stage.
+The CTA should feel like the obvious continuation of the page, with enough preparation for what happens after contact and what information the firm needs.

 Why the contact step often needs more design attention than firms expect